19rehan/ML-Projects/README.md

 This Also Includes Some Basic Level Projects.

-Each step has some basic project for better understanding.
+Each Technique has some basic project for better understanding.